Anzhelika007/Courses/Design-Patterns/test.md

 6. Is it true that the Composite pattern should be used when you need to compose objects into tree structures?

--[ ] yes
+-[x] yes
 -[ ] no

 7. Observer is:

--[ ] design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing
+-[x] design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing
 -[ ] design pattern that lets you make the primary classes of your app more focused on their main jobs by extracting all other behaviors into a set of visitor classes
 -[ ] design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation
--[ ] design pattern that lets you traverse elements of a collection without exposing its underlying representation 8.
-In which cases is the Chain of Responsibility pattern used?
+-[ ] design pattern that lets you traverse elements of a collection without exposing its underlying representation

+8. In which cases is the Chain of Responsibility pattern used?

--[ ] when your program is expected to process different kinds of requests in various ways, but the exact types of requests and their sequences are unknown beforehand
+-[x] when your program is expected to process different kinds of requests in various ways, but the exact types of requests and their sequences are unknown beforehand
--[ ] when it’s essential to execute several handlers in a particular order
+-[x] when it’s essential to execute several handlers in a particular order
--[ ] when the set of handlers and their order are not supposed to change at runtime
+-[x] when the set of handlers and their order are not supposed to change at runtime

 9. In which cases is the Visitor pattern used?

 -[ ] when you need to perform an operation on all elements of a complex object structure
--[ ] when a behavior makes sense only in some classes of a class hierarchy, but not in others
+-[x] when a behavior makes sense only in some classes of a class hierarchy, but not in others
--[ ] when you want to clean up the business logic of auxiliary behaviors
+-[x] when you want to clean up the business logic of auxiliary behaviors

 10. Which design pattern allows objects with incompatible interfaces to collaborate?

--[ ] Adapter
+-[x] Adapter
 -[ ] Facade
 -[ ] Decorator
 -[ ] Strategy